What Is Decision Intelligence?

 Decision Intelligence theorists believe that many organizations continue to make bad decisions.
 In response to this, DI seeks to unify a set of decision-making best practices.

-In the growing complexity of today’s scenarios, one of the main priorities for organizations is to become a data-driven company, supporting big data analysis processes with artificial intelligence technologies to meet the changing needs of customers, be successful among new digital competitors and become more resilient and responsive to change.
+In today’s increasingly complex scenarios, one of the main priorities for organizations is to become a data-driven company, supporting big data analysis processes with artificial intelligence technologies to meet evolving customer needs, succeed among new digital competitors, and become more resilient and responsive to change.